With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 Like any cryptid with an enduring legacy, people from around the world claim to see mermaids.
 Unfortunately, there is also the occasional hoax, manipulated video footage, and plain-old honest mistake.
-For this reason, it’s important to take any sightings account with a grain of salt.
+For this reason, it’s important to take any sightings into account with a grain of salt.

 But there are a lot of mysterious creatures allegedly out there, tucked away in the shadows, safe from mainstream science.
 Is it possible mermaids are real but elusive animals, hidden beneath the vast veil of the world’s oceans?